 Oftentimes, calcium deposits in the roots may block the absorption of other nutrients.
-If not corrected, this usually results to nutrient deficiencies.
-Thus, we must soften hardwater to render it more suitable for the crop.
+If not corrected, this usually results in nutrient deficiencies.
+Thus, we must soften hard water to render it more suitable for the crop.

 A good example of soft water is rain, but it eventually becomes filled with various minerals as soon as it hits the ground and runs in the soil.
 In any case, it is one of the best types of water for plants.
 Other great examples are purified, ionized, and distilled water.

-Finding the correct balance of hardness in water is the challenge for many growers.
+Finding the correct balance of hardness in water is a challenge for many growers.
 For cannabis plants, the perfect water is soft, within the range of 100-150 ppm or mg/L.

-Unfortunately, tap water in the mountain, by the sea, or in big cities usually goes beyond this range.
+Unfortunately, tap water in the mountains, by the sea, or in big cities usually goes beyond this range.
 So, how do we make hard water soft?
 The following methods will show us how.

 While we can soften water using softeners, this is potentially harmful to the plants.
-In this process, sodium is the essential ingredient that removes the calcium and magnesium.
+In this process, sodium is an essential ingredient that removes calcium and magnesium.
 However, sodium salts can build up in the soil and attach to the roots over time.